 Where a problem with an auditor's work is identified or an auditor's understanding is found to be unsatisfactory, the EPA will advise the auditor of the problem and attempt to identify why it is occurring.
-It will also seek feedback from the auditor on how he or she intends to address the problem.
+It will also seek feedback from the auditor on how they intend to address the problem.